rkkoszewski/DSComEmu/README.md

-# DSce - A unofficial DreamScreen compatible Client, CLI, Emulator and Debugger
+# DreamScreen Commander & Emulator (DSce) - An unofficial DreamScreen compatible Client, CLI, Emulator and Debugger

 This project is formed of several components: